 For all time-based errors (maximum of N requests per X minutes), we recommend your code catches the exception and, using an exponential backoff algorithm, implement a small delay before trying again.
 If requests are still unsuccessful, it's important the delays between requests increase over time until the request is successful.
 Generally, you should use a truncated exponential backoff.
 To learn how to use exponential backoff, go to Retry strategy.

-All use of the Docs API is available at no additional cost.
+All use of the Google Docs API is available at no additional cost.
 Exceeding the quota request limits doesn't incur extra charges and your account is not billed.

 Request a quota increase

 Depending on your project's resource usage, you might want to request a quota increase.
 API calls by a service account are considered to be utilizing a single account, so you might need a higher per-user, per-project quota in that scenario.
 Applying for an increased quota doesn't guarantee approval.
 Large quota increases can take longer to be approved.

 To learn more, see the following resources: